The Pacific (miniseries): Critical reception

 The Pacific received widespread critical acclaim.
-On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 91% with an average rating of 8.8 out of 10, based on 44 reviews.
+On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 89% with an average rating of 8.5 out of 10, based on 46 reviews.
 The website's critical consensus reads, "An honest, albeit horrifying, exploration of World War II, The Pacific is a visually stunning miniseries not for the faint of heart."
 On Metacritic, the series has a weighted average score of 86 out of 100, based on 32 critics, indicating "universal acclaim".

 Time magazine's James Poniewozik named it one of the Top 10 TV Series of 2010.
 IGN reviewer Ramsey Isler gave the entire miniseries an 8.5 out of 10, saying, "Although I don't think The Pacific overtakes Band of Brothers in terms of technical execution and overall entertainment value, many of the comparisons will be moot as The Pacific is a different kind of series with different goals.
 This series sought to look beyond the combat and it paints a full, vivid picture of the war and the people that fought in it through focused, individual stories.
 That's a tall order for any series to fulfill, and although The Pacific doesn't always come through with shining colors, it does make an admirable effort."
-IGN also reviewed each individual episode, with Episode 9 receiving a perfect 10 out of 10 score.
+IGN also reviewed each episode, with Episode 9 receiving a perfect 10 out of 10 score.

 Awards and nominations

+Home media

+In 2011, HBO aired a documentary entitled He Has Seen War with Tom Hanks as executive producer and Mark Herzog as a director about the postwar stories of and lasting effects of the war, including post-traumatic stress disorder, on not only 1st Marine Division members but also the members of E ("Easy") Company, 2nd Battalion, 506th Parachute Infantry Regiment of the 101st Airborne Division, who were the subjects of Band of Brothers after fighting in Operation Overlord in Normandy (including Brécourt Manor on D-Day and Carentan), in Operation Market Garden and Operation Pegasus in the Netherlands and in the Siege of Bastogne during the Battle of the Bulge.

+Eugene Sledge's and Robert Leckie's families both appear, as does the family of Easy Company 1st Lieutenant Lynn "Buck" Compton.
+Staff Sergeant William "Wild Bill" Guarnere and Technical Sergeant Donald Malarkey, both of Easy Company, also appear alongside their families.